Teens: Choosing sunglasses for a teenage boy or girl

 Sunglasses: Frame shapes and materials

 When shopping for sunglasses, it's tempting to look for the most fashion-forward frame styles and shapes.
-But this approach can backfire when styles (sometimes quickly) change and your sunglasses that looked so stylish when you bought them now look dated and old-fashioned.
+This approach can backfire when styles (sometimes quickly) change and your sunglasses that looked so stylish when you bought them now look dated and old-fashioned.

-Often a better approach is to choose variations of classic shapes, such as new versions of aviator styles, classic round "P3" shapes, and moderate wraparound styles.
+Often a better approach is to choose variations of classic shapes, such as new versions of aviator styles, classic round shapes, and wrap-around styles.